 Curcumin is a potent enough of an antioxidant that helps to neutralize free radicals in your body.

 Curcumin also boosts the production of your body’s natural antioxidant enzymes.

-Just like bananas, turmeric is another food recognized for its positive effect on your mental state.
+Just like bananas, turmeric is another food known for its positive influence on your mental state.
 Among other causes, depression is linked to certain changes in your brain’s chemistry and a shrinking of the hippocampus.

 The curcumin in turmeric boosts your BNDF levels which can potentially reverse some of these changes.

-There is also evidence that curcumin can naturally increase serotonin and dopamine levels, chemicals which are responsible for making you feel happy.
+There is also evidence that curcumin can naturally increase serotonin and dopamine levels.
+These are both chemicals that are responsible for making you feel happy.